PsyTeachR/data-skills-v3/book/template.md

 In order to get the marks **you must complete the homework using the .Rmd file we have provided**.
 Do not make your own.
 Use `ds1_GUID_blank.Rmd`.
 To understand why this is so important, let's explain how the homework will be marked.

 The data skills homework is marked using **computer-assisted marking**.
 There is a code script that compares your answers to the solutions.
 If you provide the correct answer, you will get the marks for the question, if you don't provide an answer that matches, the code will initially award a mark of zero.
-A human (Emily), then manually reviews all the incorrect answers to ensure they are actually incorrect, which is why we call it computer-assisted rather than computer-automated.
+A human (Matt and Emily), then manually reviews all the incorrect answers to ensure they are actually incorrect, which is why we call it computer-assisted rather than computer-automated.

 The script uses two pieces of information to check whether your answers are correct.